-Actuarial Methods and Assumptions for determining the Total Pension Liability and Net Pension Liability - For financial reporting, the actuarial valuation as of June 30, 2021, was performed by Gabriel Roeder Smith (GRS).
-The total pension liability, net pension liability, and sensitivity information as of June 30, 2020 were based on an actuarial valuation date of June 30, 2020.
-The total pension liability was rolled-forward from the valuation date (June 30, 2020) to the plan's fiscal year ending June 30, 2021, using generally accepted actuarial principles.
-The following actuarial methods and assumptions were used to determine the actuarially determined contributions effective for fiscal year ending June 30, 2021:
+Actuarial Methods and Assumptions for determining the Total Pension Liability and Net Pension Liability - The total pension liability, net pension liability, and sensitivity information as of June 30, 2022, were based on an actuarial valuation date of June 30, 2021, and was performed by Gabriel Roeder Smith (GRS).
+The total pension liability was rolled-forward from the valuation date (June 30, 2021) to the plan's fiscal year ending June 30, 2022, using generally accepted actuarial principles.
+The following actuarial methods and assumptions were used to determine the actuarially determined contributions effective for fiscal year ending June 30, 2023:

 Non-Hazardous

+itoii ilazaiaoao

 Inflation 2.30%

 Payroll growth rate 2.00%

 Salary increase 3.30% to 10.30%, varies by service

+Investment rate of return

+Hazardous

+Inflation 2.30%

+Payroll growth rate 2.00%

+Salary increase 3.55% to 19.05%, varies by service

-Investment rate of return 6.25%
+Investment rate of return

 Mortality rates were based on the Pub-2010 General Mortality Table projected with the ultimate rates from the MP-2014 Mortality Improvement Scale using a base year of 2010.
 The Mortality Table used for healthy retired members was a system-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 Mortality Improvement Scale using a base year of 2020.
-The Mortality Table used for disabled members was PUB-2010 Disabled Mortality Table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from MP-2014 Mortality Improvement Scale using a base year of 2010.
+The Mortality Table used for disabled members was PUB-2010 Disabled Mortality Table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from MP-2014 Mortality Improvement Scale using a base year of 2019.
+The actuarial assumptions used in the June 30, 2021, actuarial valuation were based on the results of an actuarial experience study for the period July 1, 2013 - June 30, 2018.
+The total pension liability was rolled-forward from the valuation date to the plan's fiscal year ending June 30, 2022.
+The long-term expected rate of return was determined by using a building-block method in which best estimate ranges of expected future real rate of return by the target asset allocation percentage.

-NOTE 7- RETIREMENT PLAN - CONTINUED
+NOTE 7 - RETIREMENT PLAN - CONTINUED